AbhinavSenGitHub/QuizApp/README.md

 ## How to Play

-- [Start the quiz](#start-quiz) by clicking on the "Start Quiz" button on the homepage.
-- [Answer each question](#answer-questions) within the given time limit of 40 seconds.
-- [Submit your answers](#submit-answers) after answering all questions.
-- [View your score](#view-score) on the result page.
-- [Play again](#play-again) by clicking on the "Play Again" button.

-### Start Quiz

-Start the quiz by clicking on the "Start Quiz" button on the homepage.
+- Start the quiz by clicking on the "Start Quiz" button on the homepage.

-### Answer Questions

-Answer each question within the given time limit of 40 seconds.
+- Answer each question within the given time limit of 40 seconds.

-### Submit Answers

-After answering all questions, click on the "Submit" button.
+- After answering all questions, click on the "Submit" button.

-### View Score

-View your score on the result page.
+- View your score on the result page.

-### Play Again

-To play again, click on the "Play Again" button.
+- To play again, click on the "Play Again" button.